Curricula Vitae (CVs) versus Resumes

 University Career Services (careers.unc.edu)

 At University Career Services, located on the second floor of Hanes Hall, you will find a friendly staff and a thorough assortment of resources for creating and sharpening your CV or resume.
-Individual appointments and resume clinics are also available.
-In addition, the Career Services website includes an online resume creation tool (Optimal Resume™) that allows you to save a resume draft to work on over time at your convenience, and a number of handouts on job search strategies and writing CVs and resumes that are accessible by logging in with your UNC PID
+Individual appointments are also available.
+In addition, Career Services offers some online resources to help with your CV or resume.

 UNC General Alumni Association (alumni.unc.edu)